 Writing a resume to answer a job posting quickly is an essential skill.
-Almost all job postings that you see will have an end date on them, and others will say, “open until filled”.
+Almost all job postings you see will have an end date on them, and others will say, “open until filled.”
 The latter type of advertisement needs a response right away for obvious reasons.

 The Sooner You Send in Your Resume, the Better

 Though the word “competition” may seem kind of harsh, that is exactly what it is—a competition.
-The sooner you send in your resume the better.
-If a company has received a specific number of applications before the closing date, they may wish to pull the ad and turn away other potential candidates.
+The sooner you submit your resume, the better.
+If a company has received a specific number of applications before the closing date, they may wish to take down the job posting and turn away other potential candidates.

 The Application Process May Be Lengthy

-In addition, sometimes the application process may be lengthy.
+Besides, sometimes, the application process may be lengthy.
 You might start responding to an ad online and realize that you need to do more than submit a resume.
 Since you chose to respond to the advertisement immediately, you have left yourself enough time to locate additional documents, request a driver’s abstract or criminal record check if necessary, and research the organization’s goals and philosophy.

 Applying to one position can also spark an interest in applying for others.
-Even though X position may be more desired than Y, it is still a good idea to apply for more than one job in case your first choice does not pan out.
+Even though the X position may be more desired than Y, it is still a good idea to apply for more than one job if your first choice does not pan out.